Can Olive Oil Help You With Your Diabetes?

 There’s no doubt that olive oil has many benefits as you can see.
 But as with anything else, there can be some side effects.

 I’ve said this many times before in my life.
 Too much of anything is no good.
 The same holds true with olive oil.
 Be careful because olive oil DOES have calories.
 You can take too much and increase your risk for heart disease instead of lowering it.
 On average you should have no more than two tablespoons a day.

 Now, it’s VERY important that I mention this.
 I am not offering medical advice and I am not a doctor.
 You should ALWAYS consult your doctor first before you do ANYTHING.If you are taking diabetes medication, you do NOT want interactions and cause your blood sugars to drop too low either.
-Your physician should always make the decisions so discuss it with them.
+Your physician should always make the decisions so discuss it with him or her.

 Remember never use too much olive oil because it can cause major problems with huge drop in blood pressure very fast can cause other issues such as blockage of your gall bladder.
 And you can actually gain weight from too much because of the fat content as well as the calories.

+Is Olive Oil Good for Diabetics?
 Olive oil is very beneficial for diabetes and your overall health.
-That’s why olive oil and diabetes should be linked together because one can help the other.
-Just use common sense and discuss with your doctor too.
+That’s why olive oil should be part of your diet.
+Just use common sense and discuss this with your doctor too.
 That’s all you need to do.